Find a good landlord or agent - Private Renters in Camden

 Unlawful discrimination

-It's illegal for a landlord to refuse you a tenancy because you're receiving housing benefit or universal credit.
-This is sometimes advertised by landlords as a No DSS policy.
+It's illegal for a landlord to refuse you a tenancy because you're receiving housing benefit or universal credit or have children.
+See our webpage for more information.

 where's my nearest icon